 When this happens, I believe I am obligated to pass it on.
 Maybe that information wasn't really for me.
 Maybe it was intended for Cathy all along.

+Still, that one word explained so much for my own life.
+I am where I started, but better for the journey.
 As I look in the mirror now, the paint may be cracked a bit and a few lines have appeared on the surface.
 But when the time comes, I will proudly sign my work of art and hang it in the museum of life--next to yours.

 Remember, there have been clerks and storekeepers and bankers for hundreds of years.
 But the ones that leave the lasting impression on humanity are the artists and scholars.
 Think of the lasting effects we have from the works of Galileo, Da Vinci, Rembrandt, Mozart, Beethoven -- the ones that acted upon their dreams.